tardate/LittleArduinoProjects/Electronics101/ADC/LTC2400/README.md

 | range   | 0.0019915104 | 0.0018665791 | 0.0013849736   |
 | range % | 0.08%        | 0.07%        | 0.06%          |

 ![LTC2400_opax388_buffered_bb](./assets/LTC2400_opax388_buffered_bb.jpg?raw=true)

 ![LTC2400_opax388_buffered_schematic](./assets/LTC2400_opax388_buffered_schematic.jpg?raw=true)

 ![scenario_5_build](./assets/scenario_5_build.jpg?raw=true)

 ## Scenario 6: ADR4540 Reference with OPA2388-buffered Everything

 This variant switches out the 2.5V LT1019 voltage reference for a 4.096V ADR4540 reference.
 The higher reference may improve stability and accuracy by increasing the dynamic range of VIN.

 As with Scenario 5, the circuit use the 1MΩ:100kΩ voltage divider on the input.
 Three OPAx388 buffers are used to prevent coupling of signals:

 * VREF buffered between ADR4540 and LTC2400
-* VREF buffered to act as independant voltage reference
+* VREF buffered to act as independent voltage reference
 * VIN buffered from the voltage divider

-The independant 4.096V voltage reference is used to feed VIN via the voltage reference, the idea being that we should be able to read a clean and accurate 4.096V signal via the voltage reference.
+The independent 4.096V voltage reference is used to feed VIN via the voltage reference, the idea being that we should be able to read a clean and accurate 4.096V signal via the voltage reference.

 A set of sample results: